 It wouldn’t break my heart to see it made a felony to graduate a person who is functionally illiterate after twelve years of “schooling.”
 My sisters — 2 and 4 years older than I — taught me to read before I started school.
 We have “teachers” far less effective than a couple of untrained little girls.

 The last time a nuclear weapon was used in combat on this planet was fifteen years before I was born.
 Like it or not, one reason for that was deterrence.
 Mutual Assured Destruction was… ahem, overkill, but no one dropped nukes because they didn’t want anyone replying in kind.

 Criminals, being human, too, also realize this.
-There have surveys of inmates which showed that given a choice of targets, criminals will choose to avoid a potential victim they believe may be armed.
+There have been multiple surveys of inmates which showed that, given a choice of targets, criminals will choose to avoid a potential victim they believe may be armed.
 I have personally heard convicted felons state that flatly.

 I also saw a dayroom full of inmates who were watching a news report on “gun control.”
 Their consensus was that gun control, and firearms bans in particular, would be a good thing.
 One inmate gleefully noted how helpful it would be to disarm victims, and “I’ll always be able to get a gun when I’m out anyway.”

 Please note that “studies” allegedly showing lower rates of violence or crime in places with stronger “gun” control typically lump in suicide with real crime, exclude violence with other implements, or use artificial — nonexistent, that is — “synthetic states” for comparisons.
 Cherry-picking time frames is also popular.